DenisGorbachev/vscode-lean4-code-actions/README.md

 namespace User
 ```

+**Notes:**

+* This command supports adding `import`, `open` and `deriving instance` commands via configuration.

 **Configuration options:**

-* `lean4CodeActions.createNewFile.imports` - a list of Lean filenames to be imported
+* `lean4CodeActions.createNewFile.imports` - a list of Lean filenames to be imported.
-* `lean4CodeActions.createNewFile.opens` - a list of Lean namespaces to be opened
+* `lean4CodeActions.createNewFile.opens` - a list of Lean namespaces to be opened.
-* `lean4CodeActions.createNewFile.derivings` - a list of Lean names to be added to the `deriving` clause
+* `lean4CodeActions.createNewFile.derivings` - a list of Lean names to be derived.

 ---